tigerlcl/DeepFund/README.md

 ```
 Specify `--local-db` flag to use SQLite.

+### Static vs Dynamic Workflow
+We use `workflow_analysts` configs to switch the mode:
+- Static mode: If specified, predefined analysts are running in parallel without orchestration.
+- Dynamic mode: If not specified, planner agent orchestrates which analysts to run from all registered analysts.

 ### Remarks
-- `exp_name` is unique identifier for each experiment.
+`exp_name` is unique identifier for each experiment.
 You shall use another `exp_name` for different experiments when `tickers`, `workflow_analysts`, or `llm` are changed.
-- Comment out `workflow_analysts` configs to run planner.
-Planner agent orchestrates which analysts to run and cook signals for portfolio manager.

 ## Project Structure